 If you’re having difficulty breathing or swallowing, or have a fever or facial swelling, call 999 or get straight to A&E. These are signs that the infection has spread further into your jaw and you need urgent treatment.

 The first priority with any dental abscess treatment is to drain the pus that has built up and remove the source of the infection.
-The method for doing this will depend on the type of abscess.
+How to drain the tooth abscess will depend on the type of abscess you have.

 Your dentist may begin by taking an x-ray to determine how far the abscess has spread and what kind of treatment is needed.

 Gum abscess treatment is relatively straightforward.
-It may be possible to release the pus by applying gentle pressure, just as you would with a pimple on your skin.
+It may be possible to release the pus and drain the gingival abscess by applying gentle pressure, just as you would with a pimple on your skin.
 The dentist will then use a small probe to scrape the remaining infected material from inside the abscess.

-In other cases, the dentist may have to make a small incision in the gum tissue to access the infected area.
+In other cases, the dentist may have to make a small incision in the gum boil to access the infected area.

 Provided the infection hasn’t spread into the periodontal structure, no further treatment will be required, although antibiotic treatment may aid recovery.